bbalage/JSCanvasGameCourse/docs/lesson2.md

 }
 ```

+In `handleInputCtx` the `inputCtx` argument needs a bit of explanation.
+When we look at our structure,
+we can ask the question: where should the user interaction logic go?
+We want to know whether a given
+key is pushed down or not.
+How we retrieve this information doesn't interest us in any implementation
+of Scene.
+So we change our interface a little, and we take an object called `inputCtx`.
+This object
+holds data about the state of the keyboard: `inputCtx.someKey` is true if `someKey` is currently pressed.

-`handleInputCtx` is fairly obvious.
-We are just calling the methods of the tank. `update` is even more obvious, since we literally don't do anything yet (remove the *console.log* part)!
+The rest is nothing special: we are just calling the methods of the tank. `update` is even more obvious,
+since we literally don't do anything yet (remove the *console.log* part!).

 ```javascript
 update() { }